 What Is Alcohol Tolerance?

-Why Do I Need a DUI Lawyer?
+Why Do You Need a DUI Lawyer?

-Whenever you are pulled over and arrested for suspicion of DUI you should speak to an experienced DUI lawyer.
+Whenever you are pulled over and arrested for suspicion of DUI, you should speak to an experienced DUI lawyer.
 Doing so ensures that your rights are protected every step of the way as you work to fight the charges.
-A DUI lawyer in Los Angeles will also ensure that the officer had probable cause to initiate the traffic stop, that the chain of command was followed regarding a blood test, that you were not improperly searched, and other laws were followed.

-What Should I Tell My DUI Attorney?
+What Should You Tell Your DUI Attorney?

-When talking to your DUI attorney for the first time you should tell them the following:
+When talking to your DUI attorney for the first time, you should tell them the following:

 - If you answered any questions asked by the officer during the traffic stop